Hunter87ff/dry-runner/README.md

 2. Search "dry-runner" from the search bar and install
 3. After successful installation you can customise executable path here!!
 3. Well You've done installation
-> [!NOTE]
-> The root class (which contains the main method as an entry point) must be same as the java file name!!
-> Otherwise it won't work!!

 ## Usage